-Once the basic safety and feasibility of vehicle control was established, we implemented a more complex simulated driving task modified from the CARLA Leaderboard 2.0, using the bimanual cursor-and-click control, to evaluate our BCI control system in more realistic traffic situations.
-In Task 4, which mimicked the downtown driving scenarios in a big city with skyscrapers and busy traffic (see Figures~\ref{fig:leaderboard} and~\ref{fig:route_leaderboard}), we compared the simulated driving performance of BCI-JJ to that of the motor intact control group, both with bimanual control which included click movement with the left index finger for full-stop braking and cursor movement with the right thumb for speed and steering adjustments.
-Like the display for the unilateral cursor control previously in Task 3, we still used the same overlay module to display bimanual control, with each click-to-brake information represented by an immediate decrease-to-the-bottom of the vertical position for the red circle, which would be post-processed as an immediate speed decrease to zero of the vehicle (see Figure~\ref{fig:bcimechanism} and the ``\nameref{sec:driving-tests}'' section for a full description).
-Using simulated driving proficiency scores, calculated based on the occurrence of traffic infractions and the completeness of the route in Task 4, we were able to show that BCI-JJ had similar driving proficiency compared to the motor intact control group, indicating that the BCI control system can achieve essential functions of a vehicle while driving.
+Once the basic safety and feasibility of vehicle control was established, we implemented a more complex simulated town driving task modified from the CARLA Leaderboard 2.0, using the bimanual cursor-and-click control, to evaluate our BCI control system in more realistic traffic situations.
+Task 5 mimicked the downtown driving scenarios in a big city with skyscrapers and heavy traffic (see Figures~\ref{fig:leaderboard} and~\ref{fig:route_leaderboard}).
+Similar to the low-speed teledriving tasks, we kept the maximum speed of the virtual agent vehicle at 5 mph, the same as the traffic flow speed, for more stable control and smoother display of the video feed.
+We compared the simulated driving performance of BCI-JJ to that of the motor intact control group, both with bimanual control which included click movement with the left index finger for full-stop braking and cursor movement with the right thumb for speed and steering adjustments.
+Using simulated driving proficiency scores, calculated based on the occurrence of traffic infractions and the completeness of the route in Task 5, we were able to show that BCI-JJ had similar driving proficiency compared to the motor intact control group, indicating that the BCI control system can achieve essential functions of a vehicle while driving.

-Finally, to test the translatability of BCI vehicle control, we used the bimanual BCI control system described in the previous simulated driving task (i.e., Task 4) to control the same Ford Mustang Mach-E vehicle as in the Mcity teledriving task (i.e., Task 3), to remotely navigate an obstacle course in real time in Task 5 (see Figures~\ref{fig:parkinglot} and~\ref{fig:route_parkinglot}).
-This course included components of a typical driving test for a motor intact person (e.g., full stops, lane switches, turnings, roundabouts, and obstacle avoidance).
-BCI-JJ was able to fully navigate the Mach-E vehicle through the obstacle course with a high degree of proficiency, demonstrating the first implementation of bimanual intracortical BCI control of a full-sized commercial vehicle in a real-world driving environment.